About This Service

 About the Provider

-The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) and the Mental Health Association of New York City (MHA-NYC) launched the Lifeline on January 1, 2005.
+The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) and the Mental Health Association of New York City (MHA-NYC, now Vibrant Emotional Health) launched the Lifeline on January 1, 2005.
 The National Suicide Prevention Lifeline is a leader in suicide prevention and mental health crisis care.
-Suicide prevention services are available via the hotline, as well as chat enabled functions on the website.
+Suicide prevention services are available via the hotline, as well as chat-enabled functions on the website.

 Suicide Prevention Lifeline: 1-800-273-8255